smoores-dev/storyteller/docs/docs/getting-started.md

 web interface.
 You and your users can connect to your instance from the mobile apps, or download the synced books from the web interface.

+**Note:** Before going further, take a moment to read the documentation on [minimum necessary resources](/docs/resources) and make sure that you have a machine that will be able to run Storyteller!

 ## Docker compose

 There's a compose file in the project repository, embedded here for ease of use: